 The carrier is generated using crystal oscillator wired around BC548 transistor T2.
 The carrier is further amplified by transistor T1, which also acts as a buffer between carrier oscillator and the balanced modulator.
 The working frequency of the transmitter can be changed by using crystals of different frequencies.
 For multi frequency operation, selection of different crystals can be made using a selector switch.

 Ths output of the DBM contains only the product (of audio and carrier) frequencies.
 The DBM suppresses both the input signals and produces double side band suppressed carrier (DSBSC) at its output.
 However, since the diodes used in the balanced modulator are not fully matched, the output of the DBM does contain some residual carrier.
 This is known as carrier leakage.
 By adjusting the 100 ohm preset VR2 and trimmer C7 you can null the carrier leakage.
+To receive DSB signals you need a beat frequency oscillator to reinsert the missing carrier.
+If you don't have a beat frequency oscillator, or want to transmitt only AM signal, adjust preset VR2 to leak some carrier so that you can receive the signals on any ordinary radio receiver.
+In AM mode 100% modulation can be attained by adjusting preset VR1 and VR2.

 The DSBSC signal available at the output of the balanced modulator is amplified by two stages of RF linear amplifiers.
 Transistor 2N2222A (T3) is used as an RF pre amplifier, which provides enough signal amplification to drive the final power amplifier build around transistor SL100B.
 The output of the final power amplifier is connected to the antenna.